passiv/snaptrade-sdks/sdks/java/docs/SnapTradeHoldingsTotalValue.md

 # SnapTradeHoldingsTotalValue

-Summed value of account positions and cash balances
+Calculated based on the sum of the values of account positions and cash balances

 ## Properties